Rod Library Diversity Statement

 We understand that diversity and inclusion are essential to our everyday life in the library.
 To further this work, we also coordinate special events, initiatives, and programs.
 Some recent examples include:

-- Programs for library employees about microaggressions, Title IX, stereotyping, Student Disability Services, and other relevant campus topics
+- Programs for library employees about microaggressions, Title IX, stereotyping, Student Accessibility Services, Bystander Training, and other relevant campus topics

 For more information about diversity & inclusion at UNI: